eriklupander/tradfri-go/README.md

       "loglevel":"info"
     }

-_tradfri-go_ will try to read _config.json_ when starting up, and will in that case set the required properties accordingly.
+_tradfri-go(-blind-server)_ will try to read _config.json_ when starting up, and will in that case set the required properties accordingly.

 If you don't feel like using _config.json_, you can either specify the configuration as command-line flags or using the following environment variables: